spinalcordtoolbox/sct_testing_management/README.md

 In order to start the webserver use the commad:
 `docker-compose -f ~/devel/sct_testing_management/local.yml up -d`

-In order to have access to the webpage you need to forward the port to your localmachine.
+In order to have access to the webpage you need to forward the port to your local machine.
 This can be done like this:
-`ssh -L 8100:joplin.neuro.polymtl.ca:8000 sct_management_dev@joplin.neuro.polymtl.ca`
+`ssh -L 8100:joplin.neuro.polymtl.ca:8000 neuropoly_local@joplin.neuro.polymtl.ca`

 ### Docker